lundsara/highcard/readme.md

 ## Bonus 4

+Make this game run as an actual webpage -- not in alert boxes.

+## Bonus 5

 Turn the game into a series of "turns".
 After each round, deal all players new cards.
 Keep track of who has won the most rounds.
 Announce them as the winner.